The Return of José do Telhado

-The Return of José do Telhado (Portuguese: A Volta de José do Telhado) is a 1949 Portuguese historical drama film directed by Armando de Miranda and starring Virgilio Teixeira as José do Telhado, a nineteenth century Portuguese bandit.
+The Return of José do Telhado (Portuguese: A Volta de José do Telhado) is a 1949 Portuguese historical drama film directed by Armando de Miranda and starring Virgílio Teixeira as José do Telhado, a nineteenth century Portuguese bandit.
 Teixeira had previously played him in the 1945 film José do Telhado, which had also been directed by de Miranda.

+The writers of this story are Manuel Guimarães, Gentil Marques, and Armando de Miranda.